Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 >>> W = scipy.linalg.solve(phi(X, seed=0), Y)
 >>> predictedTestLabels = argmax(phi(Xtest, seed=0).dot(W), axis=1)
 >>> (predictedTestLabels == labels)/float(len(labels))
-0.65
+0.64
 ```

 Holy smokes batman!

 thats a big jump.
-But still very far from state of the art.
+But we can do better.

 ####Tinman
 Since our $\Phi$ is just a random map, what if we "lift" X